octokit/plugin-rest-endpoint-methods.js/docs/enterpriseAdmin/getGithubActionsPermissionsEnterprise.md

 # Get GitHub Actions permissions for an enterprise

-Gets the GitHub Actions permissions policy for organizations and allowed actions in an enterprise.
+Gets the GitHub Actions permissions policy for organizations and allowed actions and reusable workflows in an enterprise.

 You must authenticate using an access token with the `admin:enterprise` scope to use this endpoint.